project-sunbird/sunbird.org-docs/developer-docs/server-installation/understanding-jenkins-scripts-jobs-parameters-and-variables.md

 ### Artifact Pushes

 1.The default configuration uploads the artifacts (zip, jar, etc files) to Azure blob and the docker containers to the configured container registry.
 2.It is mandatory to have a hub account to push the docker container.
-But if you decide to not use the Azure storage blob to store artifacts, then you can change the configuration in Jenkins jobs to disable to push to Azure blob.
-3.Go to the Jenkins ArtifactUpload jobs and Deploy jobs and change the order from ArtifactRepoJenkinsJob to JenkinsJob ArtifactRepo.
+3. If you would not like to use the Azure storage to store artifacts, like zip files which get generated after a build, you can change the jenkins job configuration to not use Azure.
+To do this, go to the Jenkins ArtifactUpload jobs and change the order from [ArtifactRepo, JenkinsJob] to [JenkinsJob, ArtifactRepo].

 ## Log Rotation